takemobiteam/takemobi-test.github.io/docs/index.md

 | "BD_main_not_configured_for_feeder"    | "Feeder booking is missing a properly-configured main booking" |
 | "BD_ftaa_flaw"                         | "Some flaw with flight_terminal_airport_area."               |

-## Trips
+# Trips

-Trips are sent back as records in a AWS Kinesis data stream, each record representing one or more trips.
+Trips are sent back as records in a AWS Kinesis Data Stream, each record representing one or more trips.
 Records include metadata and a payload.

 Each Trip has a unique transfer_id.
 If a Trip is updated or deleted during regular planning or via API calls, a record will be sent with the same transfer_id as a trip that has been sent previously.